Sunday, 23 November 2014

 The albums that were ruling my rotation frequency during these latter years of what would truly be my "formative decade" in the 80s were: So Red the Rose - Arcadia, Crush, especially, and The Pacific Age - OMD (I would finally engage their more appreciated earlier releases several years later, and they eventually became one of my all-time favorite bands; even seeing them live at The Phoenix in Toronto in 2011!), Escapade - Tim Finn, Punch the Clock - Elvis Costello and the Attractions (my first Costello album, and by the time Spike came out in '89 I was a full-fledged fan, singling out his 1982 masterpiece, Imperial Bedroom, as my favorite album of his after getting my first precious copy of it in 1990), Please and Actually - Pet Shop Boys, Shelter - Lone Justice (and a little later I got their solid self-titled debut album, which most fans and critics agreed was far superior to Shelter, but the latter album was my first taste of the band), The Joshua Tree - U2 (another all-time favorite of mine), Crowded House's eponymous 1986 debut, as well as their phenomenal 1988 follow-up, Temple of Low Men (each were my favorite albums of their respective years), The High Lonesome Sound - Tim Scott (a lost gem of an album produced by Crowded House mainstay, Mitchell Froom, and an album I would never have known existed had it not been for the fine ladies at A & A Records, in Saint John's McAllister Place mall, who turned my attention onto it; they were a big part of my musical education, as I hung out there a lot between 1985-1990), Now and Again - The Grapes of Wrath (one of Canada's best bands at the time), Mending Wall - Chalk Circle (yet another fine Canadian band I was really into then), Broadcast - Cutting Crew, The Colour of Spring and Spirit of Eden - Talk Talk (two supreme masterpieces!), Cloud Nine - George Harrison, Full Moon Fever - Tom Petty, Flowers in the Dirt - Paul McCartney, Diesel and Dust - Midnight Oil, Chris Isaak - Chris Isaak, Nothing Like the Sun - Sting, Frank - Squeeze (they would become another favorite of mine, and when I finally got their 1981 album, East Side Story, in 1991, I was totally blown away by it), Fate - Hunters & Collectors, The Trinity Session - Cowboy Junkies (an achingly beautiful and atmospheric album from one of Canada's best bands of that period), Mysterious Barricades - Andy Summers (still my favorite of his), Sunshine on Leith - The Proclaimers and Blind - The Icicle Works.

-By the end of the 80s, I was also doing a lot of backtracking by picking up best of's or greatest hits from many acts from the 50s, 60s and 70s like: Buddy Holly, The Doors (who would eventually impact my life wholly in 1991, thanks in great part to Oliver Stone's biopic on them, or rather on Jim Morrison, predominately), The Mama's and the Papa's, The Lovin' Spoonful, The Who, The Monkees, Jefferson Airplane, Herman's Hermits, America, The Eagles, E.L.O., Olivia Newton-John (granted, she never released a truly great album, but she did have some wonderful singles,...and I always had "a thing" for her too!), Steely Dan (they would eventually become yet another all-time favorite of mine, and I gradually collected most of their proper albums), Al Stewart, and the Bee Gees.
+By the end of the 80s, I was also doing a lot of backtracking by picking up best of's or greatest hits from many acts from the 50s, 60s and 70s like: Buddy Holly, The Doors (who would eventually impact my life wholly in 1991, thanks in great part to Oliver Stone's biopic on them, or rather on Jim Morrison, predominantly), The Mama's and the Papa's, The Lovin' Spoonful, The Who, The Monkees, Jefferson Airplane, Herman's Hermits, America, The Eagles, E.L.O., Olivia Newton-John (granted, she never released a truly great album, but she did have some wonderful singles,...and I always had "a thing" for her too!), Steely Dan (they would eventually become yet another all-time favorite of mine, and I gradually collected most of their proper albums), Al Stewart, and the Bee Gees.

 In regards to The Beatles, I had mentioned earlier that an indie film was the final catalyst that sparked my love, nay obsession, with the Fab Four.
 I had seen the little known Jodie Foster film, Five Corners in 1989 (a film I proudly have in my current collection).
 During the film's opening credits I heard a Beatle tune I had hitherto not been familiar with, but was instantly enthralled by it!
 It was "In My Life".
 I was bound and determined to learn what album it appeared on and to procure that album posthaste.
 The song's parent album, of course, was 1965's folk-rock masterpiece, Rubber Soul!
 After finding and buying a copy of the album on vinyl at good old Backstreet Records on Germain St. in uptown Saint John, I was utterly beside myself with unbridled amazement over just how incredible Rubber Soul was to finally hear!
 After that...the deluge with everything Beatles related!
 The rest of their proper albums, books, movies, rare releases, posters, you name it, I was obsessed!
 It would be, in fact, their 1966 groundbreaking magnum opus, Revolver, that would become, and still is, not only my favorite Beatles album, but one of my Top 5 all-time favorites!
 Incidentally, their most famous masterpiece, Sgt.
 Pepper's Lonely Hearts Club Band, was the very first compact disc I ever bought.

 Another highly significant musical discovery I made during the late 80s was the one and only R.E.M.!
 Like most other people in 1987, I was transfixed when I heard "The One I Love".
 I enthusiastically sought out and purchased the 45 release of the band's first official "hit song", and it became a year-end favorite of mine.
 However, I wouldn't make my first R.E.M. album acquisition until late the following year when their first compilation, Eponymous, was released, particularly after I heard, or rather saw the video for, "Talk About the Passion", on MuchMusic.
 I loved the tune, which I learned originally appeared on the band's much celebrated 1983 debut album, Murmur (at least among critics, college students and fans of non-mainstream artists like R.E.M. were during most of their 5-album run on I.R.S.
 Records, before signing a mega-deal with Warner Bros. in 1988).
 After being so impressed by what I heard on Eponymous, I finally decided it was time to explore R.E.M.'s entire catalog up to that point just as their Warner Bros. debut, Green, was released.
-From the murky mystery of the marvelous Murmur; the Southern mix of upbeat paean and dirge-like melancholy on Reckoning; the scarred overcast aura of Confederate ghosts and tuneful tales of the American breed on Fables of the Reconstruction; the call-to-arms, social urgency of Lifes Rich Pageant; to, finally, the thunderous, political grievances set ablaze on Document, I was wholly captivated by each album, and they became my new favorite band, which was fervently reinforced when Out of Time arrived in early 1991 and then their quick follow-up, which many cite as their supreme masterpiece, including myself, the truly magnificent Automatic for the People!
+From the murky mystery of the marvelous Murmur; the Southern mix of upbeat paean and dirge-like melancholy on Reckoning; the scarred overcast aura of Confederate ghosts and tuneful tales of the Southern American breed on Fables of the Reconstruction; the call-to-arms, social urgency of Lifes Rich Pageant; to, finally, the thunderous, political grievances set ablaze on Document, I was wholly captivated by each album, and they became my new favorite band, which was fervently reinforced when Out of Time arrived in early 1991 and then their quick follow-up, which many cite as their supreme masterpiece, including myself, the truly magnificent Automatic for the People!

 As the 90s kicked in, there was a pronounced sea-change in what I was then listening to.
 And this became quite apparent when I picked up a copy of The Sundays' debut album, Reading, Writing and Arithmetic, and it became my favorite album of 1990; an album whose tone and aesthetic was completely different from past "albums of the year" for me.
 I was also now listening to The Replacements, 54-40, Depeche Mode, The Mission, Living Colour, Lloyd Cole, The La's, Sam Phillips, Indigo Girls, Graham Parker, Prefab Sprout, The Tragically Hip and Blue Rodeo (the latter two, admittedly, enjoyed considerable commercial success in their native Canada, but without compromising themselves artistically).
 By this time, I had all but abandoned Top 40 radio and the like (only occasionally acknowledging and liking something in the immediate mainstream).
 My tastes were finding themselves more and more "left of center and in the fringes".
 But this was also a rather easy transition for me to make due to the glaring fact that Top 40 radio at the turn of the 90s was in a terrible state, as it was then dominated by hedonistic "hair bands", and vacuous pop/dance-music.
 And most of the artists whom I enjoyed throughout the 80s had, by then, passed their peaks, both artistically and commercially.
 I needed something new and fresh and vital (as did those who shared my particular tastes, though I didn't really know too many of them, personally).